robdobsn/BusRaider/README.md

 ## Documentation

-For full documentation see the [Documentation Wiki](https://github.com/robdobsn/PiBusRaider/wiki) or, since the Wiki is currently incomplete see the current manual [BusRaider Current Manual.pdf](https://github.com/robdobsn/PiBusRaider/blob/master/Docs/BusRaider%20Current%20Manual.pdf)
+For full documentation see the [Documentation Wiki](https://github.com/robdobsn/PiBusRaider/wiki)

 ## License